alwaysai/yolov4-object-detector/README.md

 ```
 aai app start -- --camera-url rtsp://acme:user@100.70.31.147/live
 ```
-This script uses ether alwaysAI's ONNX runtime for CPU inferencing engine ```engine=edgeiq.Engine.ONNX_RT``` or TENSORRT runtime ```engine=edgeiq.Engine.TENSOR_RT``` for GPU inferencing.
+This script uses either alwaysAI's ONNX runtime for CPU inferencing  ```engine=edgeiq.Engine.ONNX_RT``` or TENSORRT runtime ```engine=edgeiq.Engine.TENSOR_RT``` for GPU inferencing.
 Adjust the script in ```app.py``` to met your inferencing needs.
 The YOLOv4 architecture is computationally heavy so if your application requires realtime performance use the TENSORRT engine.

 ## Requirements
 * [alwaysAI account](https://alwaysai.co/auth?register=true)